mathiasbockwoldt/RPGmusicbox/readme.md

 - F1: Allow or disallow music
 - F2: Allow or disallow sounds
 - F5: Allow or disallow custom colors
-- F10: Force redrawing of the scren (Debugging function, likely to be removed later)
+- F10: Force redrawing of the screen (Debugging function, likely to be removed later)
 - escape: quit